-This Is Why You Should Clear The Ice Out Of Your Wheel Wells
+Idaho, Why You Should Clear The Slush Out Of Your Wheel Wells

 I think many of us would agree that it is a ton of fun to drive through slush and puddles in winter.
 Some people just hate driving in winter and find no joy in splashing with their car.
-Either way if you drive your car you in the winter, you will get snow pack in your vehicle wheel well, and this is why you need to get rid of it asap.
+Either way, if you drive your car in the winter, you will get a snow-pack in your vehicle wheel well, and this is why you need to get rid of it asap.

 - Your car may feel shaky while driving because the tire is rubbing and hitting against the ice.